ScrappySnacks/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 4.
 Output via command window.](https://github.com/ScrappySnacks/IntroToProg-Python-Mod07/blob/main/docs/Figure4.png "Figure 4")

 ## Summary
 In summary, I was successful in completing a script that meets the requirements of Module 07.
 The script demo can pickle and unpickle the contents of a list table object.
 The script also demonstrates several examples of exception handling.
-However, an improvement on this script would be to allow for flexibility in dictionary contents.
+However, an improvement on this script would be to allow for flexibility in modifying dictionary contents.

 ## Appendix A - Python code
 ```